 6. Personal loans

-A personal loan can be a smart alternative to credit card debt, because on average personal loans carry tes than credit cards and have a defined repayment period.
+A personal loan can be a smart alternative to credit card debt because on average personal loans carry lower interest rates than credit cards and have a defined repayment period.

 What is considered bad debt?